affaible/embeddings-poc/README.md

 We will use a simple Computer Vision binary classification; adimena's [cows-vs-no-cows](https://github.com/adimena/Cows-vs-no-cows).
 The data comes from a mixture of sources.
 Due to the nature of the training data there was no labelling step needed prior to training the binary classification model.

-We are not use `Bulk` for labelling here, the baseline step is purely about integrating the `adimena` data with the `Bulk` tool in the simplest way conceivable.
+We are not use `Bulk` for labelling for this task.
+This is a baseline step; it is purely about integrating the `adimena` data with the `Bulk` tool in the simplest way conceivable.

 ### 1. Data Preparation